ayomawdb/ayomaonline.com/_posts/2019-07-11-colombo-white-hat-security-ctf001-walk-through.md

 > In return for the time we spend creating these CTFs and money we spend on maintaining the deployments, etc., all we expect is the feeling that the local community is learning and taking proper advantage of what we do!

-Therefore, if we are to provide gifts, t-shirts or awards for the CTF, we won't be able to do more than 1 (or maybe 2) CTFs a year.
+If we are to provide gifts, t-shirts or awards for the CTF, we won't be able to do more than 1 (or maybe 2) CTFs a year.
 We don't want to overcomplicate this trying to find new sponsors, etc.

 > We'll continue this effort, as long as we feel you are interested.